GoogleCloudPlatform/serverless-spark-workshop/lab-01/README.md

 ```

 You should see the DAG in the Cloud Composer 2 environment DAG bucket.<br>

+### 12.4.
+Execute the DAG - cell_tower_anomaly_detection
-It will automatically execute.
-Review its execution in the Airflow UI and the Serverless Spark batches UI.
+It will not automatically execute. <br>
+Review its execution in the Airflow UI and the Serverless Spark batches UI.<br>
+The serverless Spark batch jobs from Cloud Composer will have a "lab-01" prefix, whereas the ones you ran individually have a "s8s" prefix.

 ##### =====================================================================================================
 ##### THIS CONCLUDES THE LAB - CELL TOWER ANOMALY DETECTION